sc-enigma/MD_ZIF7_TEMPO/README.md

   - mol2ToAtoms(data)

-    data: output of read_mol2file, returns list of atoms
+    data: output of read_mol2file(), returns list of atoms

   - countAtoms(atoms)

+    prints number of atoms of each atom_type

 #tempo